 Finding the right massage for your migraines depends on your specific triggers and what your body responds to best.
 Some people find relief with gentle, relaxing strokes, while others need deep, targeted pressure to release the tension that contributes to head pain.
 The key is to find a style that addresses the root cause of your discomfort, whether it’s stress, muscle knots, or something else entirely.
 A skilled massage therapist can work with you to identify your needs and customize a session.
 Here are five effective types of massage that can provide significant relief.

-Swedish Massage for Gentle Relaxation
+Swedish Massage: Your Go-To for Gentle Relief

 If stress is one of your primary migraine triggers, a Swedish massage is an excellent place to start.
 This classic style uses long, flowing strokes, gentle kneading, and circular movements to calm your nervous system and promote full-body relaxation.
 The focus isn’t on deep, intense pressure but on reducing overall muscle tension and improving blood circulation.
 By easing your body into a state of rest, a Swedish massage can help lower stress hormones like cortisol, which are often linked to migraine attacks.
 It’s a perfect choice if you’re new to massage or prefer a lighter touch that still delivers powerful therapeutic benefits.